-A pioneer in the travel sector since 2004, KAYAK is also home to engineers Igor Gaidaichuk and Justas Belevicius, who are receiving our Developers of the Year Award for building travel apps that embrace the future of work and make business travel as easy as it can be.
+A pioneer in the travel space since 2004, KAYAK is also home to engineers Igor Gaidaichuk and Justas Belevicius, who are receiving our Developers of the Year Award for building travel apps that embrace the future of work and make business travel as easy as it can be.

-KAYAK, the first metasearch engine for the world’s savviest travellers, meets people where they are and enables them to get where they want to go.
+KAYAK, the first metasearch engine for the world’s savviest travelers, meets people where they are and enables them to get where they want to go.
 The company has grown from a few daily travel searches to processing billions of searches annually, and was acquired by online travel leader Booking Holdings in 2013.

 Internally, the KAYAK team relies heavily on bots within Slack to streamline processes and ensure that tasks don’t fall through the cracks.
 For example, any time content is published via WordPress, an automated message with all the details is sent to relevant stakeholders.
-They also have a bot that polls employees weekly to check in-office attendance, and another that prompts teammates to send project status updates on Monday morning.
+They also have a bot that polls employees weekly to check in-office attendance and another that prompts teammates to send project status updates on Monday morning.

 As KAYAK continues to build the world’s favorite travel tools, its teams use Slack to not only create and innovate but to help its travelers save time and money.